11matt556/DSP-ReusableMetadata/README.md

 ## Change Log

+- Version 1.0.6:
+	- Fixed mistake in readme

 - Version 1.0.5:
-	- Bugfix: Use GetItemConsumption from PropertySystem instead of UIPropertyEntry to (hopefully) address Github issues #1 and #2.
+	- Bugfix: Use GetPropertyItemComsumption from GameMain.history instead of UIPropertyEntry to (hopefully) address Github issues #1 and #2.
 	- Feature: New config option to allow 4x metadata generation in sandbox mode.
 Intended for debugging and testing.
 Use at your own risk.

 - Version 1.0.4: